yutijang/M-Dl/README.md

 With BitTorrent, the tool only downloads and does not seed.

 ## Usage
-This is a portable version, no installation needed, run the file M-Dl.exe directly.
+This is a portable version, no installation needed, run the file `M-Dl.exe` directly.

-This tool uses the following softwares: aria2c, yt-dlp and ffmpeg.
+This tool uses the following softwares: `aria2c`, `yt-dlp` and `ffmpeg`.

 You can find and download at the following link: